 Curry oil

-1 tsp ea: ground: cumin, coriander, black pepper, turmeric, cinnamon
+1 tsp ea: ground: cumin, coriander, black pepper, turmeric,

 Add spice to oil, massage into kale (wear gloves!)